SEARCH OUR FAQ PAGE HERE:

 Q: Are there age, height, and weight requirements?

 Yes we do have certain limitations on age and weight.
-All of these limitations are in place to keep everyone as safe as possible.
+All of these limitations are in place to keep everyone as safe as possible, and the limitations vary depending on the experience:

 For an experience on the Giant Swing, you must be at least 48 inches tall.

 Our maximum acceptable weight is 265 lbs.
-(120 kg) to participate on the Foothills Course, the Blue Ridge Course, or the Giant Swing.
+(120 kg) to participate in any of our activities.

 Q: Can my child participate without me?